Beginning Ancient Greek I

 Preparation for class

 The most important thing to remember about a language is that it is a cumulative process, one set of forms and concepts building upon another.
 It is quite normal for someone new to a language to make lots of mistakes and not to master new material in a single day.
 Be patient with yourself.
 The important thing is to use the language as much as possible.
 At the same time, since you will be learning nearly all of Greek morphology in two and a half terms, it is important not to fall behind.
 Therefore, spend time every day reviewing vocabulary and grammar.
 Second, spend time reading connected prose, re-reading it, listening to the tapes.
-Third, practice by asking a partner questions in Greek, by composing sentences that use new vocabulary, new sentence patterns, new grammar, and by doing Gramma exercises and other homework.
+Third, practice by asking a partner questions in Greek, by composing sentences that use new vocabulary, new sentence patterns, new grammar, and by doing Ariadne activities, online exercises, and other homework.
 If you are an active learner, using all your senses and motor skills, you will learn Greek much more easily, and best of all you will retain it!

 Steady, daily progress is the best way to assure retention and mastery of the Greek tongue, and consequently good grades.
 Cramming for quizzes and tests, though it may seem to work in the short term, will inevitably hurt you during the second and third terms.
 Daily homework assignments are due on the day scheduled at the beginning of class.
 They will not be accepted late.